 The Wall of Hadji Abdullah

-It is claimed to be the second-largest wall after the Great Wall of China built for protection.
+Built for protection.
 It is known that the stone wall, which was commissioned by Hadji Abdullahzade and built by Greek workers in 1610, is 6.5 kilometers long and 1.5 meters high, had only one door, and survived for 404 years.

 Çakrak Church and Bridge

-One of the four churches built in Çakrak Village after the declaration of the Royal Edict of Reform; the "Second Church" is one of the Greek works in the region.
+One of the four churches built in Çakrak village after the declaration of the Royal Edict of Reform; the "Second Church" is one of the Greek works in the region.
 The church and the arch bridge provide information about the past life of the Greeks in the region.
 Although there is no inscription or period source that provides certain information about the construction date and the people who built it, the similarity of used materials indicates that the bridge was built in the second half of the 19th century.

 Children's Library – Historical Catholic Church